Margery0011/510_Final_Project/README.md

 ## Known ISSues

 - 1. Have not found which Factor is driven the PCA plot, Factor `Stage` is not the most significant facor.
-- 2. Have not dig into the Biologcal meaning of these results
+- 2. Have not  delved into the Biological Significance of the results